wofr06/lesspipe/README.md

  the `file` command yielding a textual description or the file suffix is used to determine what to display.

+ By default less wraps long lines unless called with the option -S or --chop-long-lines.
+That can be changed interactively by typing -S followed by ENTER when viewing files with long lines.
+It is e.g. quite useful for tabular display of csv files with many columns.

 ## 2. Usage

  (see also the man page lesspipe.1)